-- (a) The formal appointment of a Group Agent shall be prepared by the Returning Officer. - (b) The Group Agent appointment form must contain a signed statement by the appointee declaring they are eligible and consent to act in the position and must be witnessed and signed by at least two Guild Members. - (c) Where the authority of a Group Agent is revoked in accordance with regulation 612(5), the Group shall inform the Returning Officer of a new appointment 48 hours after the revocation.
+- 612(2) Form of appointment - (a) The formal appointment of a Group Agent shall be prepared by the Returning Officer.

-(d) Where a candidate is nominating without a Group as an Independent Candidate they shall be deemed to be their own Group Agent.
+- (b) The Group Agent appointment form must contain a signed statement by the appointee declaring they are eligible and consent to act in the position and must be witnessed and signed by at least two Guild Members. - (c) Where the authority of a Group Agent is revoked in accordance with regulation 612(5), the Group shall inform the Returning Officer of a new appointment 48 hours after the revocation. - (d) Where a candidate is nominating without a Group as an Independent Candidate they shall be deemed to be their own Group Agent. - 612(3) Time and duration of appointment